-Now, you may wonder why I would choose to review Blogger U and not one of the other seemly never-ending supply of how to blog courses.
+Now, you may wonder why I would choose to review Blogger U and not one of the other seemly never-ending supply of “how to start a blog” courses.
 Well, I never purchased one of the other blogging eCourses, in fact, I have never bought any eCourses, Blogger U included.

 Now, before you think that I must be some internet wizard, let me preface with this.
 Before I started blogging, I was a complete blog novice.
 Not only did I not know anything about the industry of blogging, I never even read blogs.
 I would check out sites like Morningstar, MSN, or Yahoo finance for my financial information.

-I found that most of the information in blogging eCourses is readily available online, and for free!
+I found that most of the information in blogging eCourses are readily available online, and for free!

 I set about joining the number of blogging online communities, where I soaked in and put into action all of the excellent Free information.